ax.utils

 version reloaded from the DB).

-assertDictsAlmostEqual(a: Dict[str, Any], b: Dict[str, Any], consider_nans_equal: bool = False) None[source]
+assertDictsAlmostEqual(a: dict[str, Any], b: dict[str, Any], consider_nans_equal: bool = False) None[source]

 Testing utility that checks that 1) the keys of a and b are identical, and that 2) the values of a and b are almost equal if they have a floating point type, considering NaNs as equal, and otherwise just equal.